Financial Resources for International Graduate Students

 Home Government or Employer Funding

-Your home country government may help fund your education.
+Your home government or private employers in your home country may help fund your education.
 Many governments offer grants or subsidized loans to students who want to study abroad.
 Make sure you research those opportunities through your government directly or contact an EducationUSA Advisor in your region for more information on current financial aid opportunities.
 EducationUSA is a U.S. Department of State network of over 430 advising centers in more than 175 countries; they advise international students on studying in the U.S. and are the best source of current information for local funding.

-Alternatively, if you are currently employed and intend to return to that employer after your degree program, check with your employer to see if they will provide you with a scholarship!
-It is in their own best interest for their employees to gain the critical thinking skills, knowledge and experience that an NC State degree can provide.
+As another resource, check with your employer to see if they will provide a scholarship.
+It is in their own best interest for their employees to gain the critical thinking skills, knowledge and experience that an NC State degree can provide, and it can guarantee a job upon graduation.
+Some private organizations will fund scholarships even if they are not employees.

-Below are examples of governmental or employer scholarships our students have received in the past:
+Below are examples of governmental or private employer scholarships our students have received in the past:

 - Aceh Indonesia Government Scholarship